Crisis Skylight Newcastle

 If you are homeless and need emergency housing advice, please contact Newcastle City Council’s Housing Advice Centre.

 If you are homeless or at immediate risk of becoming homeless, you can access Crisis’ services for free.
-They run an Engagement Gateway session at their centre, 12.30 to 3.30 pm Monday, Wednesday and Friday.
+They offer support with:

-- Work: Employment coaches help to get you ready work.
+- Work: employment coaches help to get you ready for work.
 Includes support to build your CV, experience mock interviews, find work placements, access to grants and take part in courses to access work.

-- Progression Coaches: Listen to your hopes and needs, guide and motivate in 1:1 appointments
+- Progression Coaches: listen to your hopes and needs, to help guide and motivate you.
+1 to 1 appointments available.

-- Housing: Information, advice and support with all aspects of your housing needs.
-Includes a Renting Ready programme which helps build skills, knowledge and confidence to gain and maintain accommodation
+- Housing: information, advice and support for your housing needs.
+Includes a Renting Ready programme to build skills, knowledge and confidence to gain and maintain accommodation

 - Volunteering: build your skills, confidence and experience.
 Volunteer at Crisis or elsewhere.